opensearch-project/documentation-website/_search-plugins/conversational-search.md

 As of OpenSearch 2.12, the RAG technique has only been tested with OpenAI models, the Anthropic Claude model on Amazon Bedrock, and Cohere Command models.
 {: .warning}

 Configuring the Cohere Command model to enable RAG requires using a post-processing function to transform the model output.
-For more details, see the [Cohere RAG Tutorial](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/tutorials/conversational_search/conversational_search_with_Cohere_Command.md).
+For more information, see the [Cohere RAG Tutorial](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/tutorials/conversational_search/conversational_search_with_Cohere_Command.md).

 ### Enabling RAG